State Covid-19 related housing actions, June 2, 2020

 New York State Department of Financial Services New Part 119 to 3 NYCRR Emergency Relief for New Yorkers who can Demonstrate Financial Hardship as a Result of Covid-19, March 24, 2020, effective to April 20, 2020 and any subsequent renewal period

 - NYSDFS regulation implementing Executive Order 202.9, establishes “Covid-19 Relief Program.”
 Under program regulated entities must make “widely available” to New York borrowers demonstrating financial hardship caused by Covid-19 a forbearance and “subject to safety and soundness requirements of the regulated institution” grant a forbearance of 90 days.
 Federally guaranteed and GSE loans are exempted.
 Within ten business days of rule’s effective date regulated institutions must use email, mail mailing, website publication or similar communication method to publicize an application process for borrowers.
 Institutions must evaluate and respond to all applications within ten days of receipt of a complete application.
 The decision must be in writing.
 In its supervisory reviews the Department may treat the failure to approve forbearance as an unsafe and unsound business practice.
+The rule was promulgated as a temporary emergency measure with a June 21, 2020 expiration date.

 Governor’s Executive Order 202.9, March 21, 2020 effective to April 20, 2020